-How long has the Roman Empire ruled Pula and Istra?
+First of all, when we see the title, there are some questions that pop our mind.
+For how long has the Roman Empire ruled Pula and Istria?
 What kind of traces has it left?
-What made Pula so important for the Roman Empire?
-How Pula looked like during the reign of Rome?
+How did Pula look like during the reign of Rome?
 Which are the best preserved Roman monuments you can see these days?
-Top 10 Roman Empire monuments in Pula that locals recommend you will help you gain insight into the life and rule of ancient Rome.
+Top 10 Roman Empire monuments in Pula that locals recommend you, will help you gain insight into the life and rule of ancient Rome.

 The Roman name for Pula was Colonia Pietas Iulia Pola or Colonia Iulia Pollentia Herculanea.
-That name was established when town was rebuilt after war in 31st BC on demand of Oktavian’s daughter Julia.
-Pula was a city with urban character built on the foundations of the Histrian’s Castle.
+That name was established when the town was rebuilt after the war in 31st BC on demand of Octavian’s daughter Julia.

 These are top 10 Roman Empire monuments in Pula:

 What would Roman’s urban settlement be without a place intended for a crude show?
 The legend says that Arena was a gift from the emperor Vespasian to his lover – free slave Antonia Cenida.
 But another folk tale says that fairies made the Arena (Divić-grad) during the night.
 They left Arena without a roof because they lost their magic power after the sunrise.
 No one could prove these stories, so whom do we trust?
 One thing is certain – Arena used to be a place for entertainment, but also a place for demonstrating cruelty and power of Roman authority over the disobedience, slavery, lunatics, and criminals.